pacha/vem-doc/content/docs/users-guide/buffers.rst

 To open it use:

-    :`Ctrl-t`: switch to buffer (fuzzy finder)
+    :`w`: switch to buffer (fuzzy finder)

-This is particularly useful when you have a larger amount of files open.
+This is particularly useful when you have a larger amount of files open as you can switch to another buffer by typing only a few characters of its name.

+You can also use the fuzzy finder to create a new window or tabpage displaying the selected buffer:

+    :`Ctrl-]`: open new vertical window with selected buffer

+    :`Ctrl-_`: open new horizontal window with selected buffer

+    :`Ctrl-^`: open new tabpage with selected buffer (you can use `Ctrl-6` if you can't press `Ctrl-^` in your keyboard).

 Saving and closing
 ------------------